David8472/CPSC410/CodeGalaxy/tests/README.md

     - MockSampleData - a helper class that uses MockDataCreator to generate sample data for a commit
     - DataAggregatorTest - a class that contains a test driver to test the Data Aggregator.
 	The output is then manually inspected to verify that the file format is correct.
 - `analyzer.dependencyanalyzer` package contains all tests related to the Dependency Analyzer component.
-In addition, the output of XML parser is also manually checked to see that it matches actual test source code.
-This package contains the following classes:
-    - DependencyAnalyzerHelper - a helper class that is used in DependencyAnalyzerTest tests.
 - `analyzer.miscstaticanalyzer` package contains all unit tests related to the Misc Static Analyzer component.

 Please, see individual classes for more information on test inputs and expected outputs.